A History of Asteroid Classification

 First published online: 19 July 2019.

-The diagram starts on the left hand side with the three original C-S-U taxonomic classes published in 1975 (named after Carbonaceous and Stony-metallic meteorites, with all other types clumped into an “Unclassifiable in the present system” class).
-The diagram culminates on the right hand side with the Bus-DeMeo classification scheme (published in 2009, with a minor addition in 2013) and its 25 classes and sub-types.
-The 25 classes fall into three main groups, or complexes, labelled C-S-X and a collection of smaller classes known as end members.
-All classes that make up the diagram from 1975 to date are discussed in detail throughout this article.
+The diagram starts on the left-hand side with the three CSU taxonomic classes published in 1975.
+(Technically, the first classification scheme was the 1973 RMF scheme—but more on that and why it’s not in the diagram, later).
+The CSU scheme is named for Carbonaceous and Stony-metallic meteorites, with all other types clumped into an “Unclassifiable in the present system” class.
+The diagram culminates on the right-hand side with the Bus-DeMeo classification scheme (published in 2009, with a minor revision in 2013) and its 25 classes and sub-types.
+The 25 classes fall into three main groups, or complexes, labelled CSX, plus a collection of smaller classes often described as “end members” or “outliers”.

 References to the papers which define the classes are shown in the diagram.
-Links to all sources of data and information on the different asteroid taxonomies shown in the diagram and throughout this article are provided at the end of the article.
+Links to all sources of data and information on the different asteroid classification schemes shown in the diagram and throughout this review are provided at the end.

 What is it that’s being classified?